Faysal72515/Java-University-Management-System-Project-without-GUI-and-Database/README.md

 # Java-University-Management-System-Project-without-GUI-and-Database
-University Management System Project without GUI (University Level first project)
+University Management System Project without GUI ()

 In this project has 4 section:
 1. Staff